codybarr-thinkful/thingful-client/README.md

 1. The base64 encoded credentials should be sent in requests to protected endpoints.
 1. If a user attempts to view the login form when they're already logged in, they should be redirected to the thing list 1. page.
 1. If a user tries to view reviews for a thing, they should be redirected to the login form page.

+## Updates

+**Checkpoint 4**

+-   You should implement the logout button functionality to clear the token in local storage.